-- Wilderness Explorer is a typical expedition cruise ship equipped with paddle boards and kayaks; inflatable skiffs; hiking poles; hydrophone and underwater camera (linked to the lounge's and all cabins' TVs).
-The other Un-Cruise "Wilderness" ships are named Discoverer and Adventurer.
+- Wilderness Explorer is a typical expedition cruise ship equipped with paddle boards and kayaks; inflatable skiffs; hiking poles.
+The ship also has a hydrophone (for below water surface sounds) and underwater camera (real-time images are displayed on all the TVs onboard).

 Wilderness Explorer related cruise news

 A bear that mauled a couple of cruise ship wilderness guides during an Alaska hiking excursion attacked so fast that there was little time...August 28, 2016

 A man and a woman mauled by a brown bear in Alaska were airlifted by Coast Guard helicopter in order to receive medical treatment.
 The two are...August 21, 2016